MartinKulev/BankApplication/README.md

 You will first be faced with 2 options: Login and Register.
 When you press the "Register" button it takes you to page where you need to type in your credentials.
 They are the following: EGN, First name, Last name, Email adress and your choice of a 4-digit PIN code.
 You need to remeber your PIN.
 Once you fill the boxes with a valid information it will take you to a page where it generates a random card number for you.
 You need to remember your card number.
+Then you can press the "Login" button.
+This takes you to a page where you need to type in your card number and PIN, that you used to register with.
+Upon entering valid information you will be taken to the Bank menu page.